Prerequisites

 Step 3: Verify Connection

 In your MCP client, try asking your AI assistant to use Aident tools.
-You should see Aident tools available across auth, skills, integrations, playbooks, templates, and dashboard.Switching Accounts
+You should see Aident tools available across auth, skills, integrations, playbooks, templates, and dashboard.Optional: Migrate Local Integration Configs

 To log out or switch to a different Aident account, use theauth_logout tool, then reconnect to trigger a new sign-in flow.